No. 1 Georgia could be falling after 39-22 win over Kent St

 This figured to the their toughest test yet.
 But the Golden Flashes actually made things tough on the Bulldogs, who came in as 44 1/2-point favorites.

+“I’m really pleased with the way that our kids fought,” Kent State coach Sean Lewis said.
+“We have a really talented ball club that has gone through tremendous adversity and conflict in the month of September.
+They embraced it and got better because of it."

-Kent State became the first team all season to score a touchdown against Georgia's first-team defense when Devontez Walker hauled in a 56-yard touchdown pass from Collin Schlee.
+Kent State became the first team all season to score a touchdown against Georgia's first-team defense when Devontez Walker hauled in a short pass from Collin Schlee along the sideline and took it 56 yards to the end zone.

 THE TAKEAWAY